dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-10-data-preprocessing.md

 If we scale a **single feature** by multiplying it with a single constant we alter the relative proportion it has to other features, so this is not common.

-It is very common to normalize a feature as in the next examples:
+It is very common to scale or normalize a feature as in the next examples:

 **Example**: Scale to [0,1]